The Aviation Law Review: Romania

 In addition, the carrier is not liable when it proves that the damage was caused by the passenger's health, by the action of a third party for whom it is not held responsible or by force majeure.
 However, the carrier remains liable for the damage caused by the aircraft as a result of a technical fault or the actions of crew members.

-The carrier is liable for the loss or damage of the luggage or other property of the passenger unless it is proved that the damage was caused by a defect of the carrier, an action of the passenger or force majeure.
+The carrier is liable for the loss of or damage to the luggage or other property of the passenger unless it is proved that the damage was caused by a defect of the carrier, an action of the passenger or force majeure.
 The carrier shall be liable for the luggage or other property of the passenger within the limit of its declared value or, if the value has not been declared, by what would be considered the normal contents according to the circumstances.

 An air carrier can make a recourse claim against a third party.
 A recourse claim may be considered, for example, if the damage is caused by several injuring parties that are liable in solidarity with the injured party.
 If the injured party only takes action against the airline, the airline has to pay the full amount, but may recover the corresponding shares of damages from the other injuring parties.